hydroffice/hyo2_qc/docs/user_manual_survey_detect_fliers.rst

 Once that an edge node is identified, the least depth and the maximum difference with its neighbors are calculated.

-The least depth is used to calculate to local Total Vertical Uncertainty (TVU), and then a flagging threshold is set to 90% of the resulting TVU.
+The least depth is used to calculate to local Total Vertical Uncertainty (TVU), and then a flagging threshold is set by the user and by default is set to 100% of the resulting TVU.
 The TVU is calculated per NOAA specifications:

 .. math::